CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-functions-unsubscribe.md

 `{unsubscribe redirect='http://www.eendomein.nl/eigenlandingspagina.html'}`

-The standard domain of Copernica is (pic.vicinity.nl), but when the user hovers over the link they see this.
+The standard domain of Copernica is pix.copernica.com, but when the user hovers over the link they see this.
 Therefore it looks more professional to refer to your own domain with the *domain* option.